gogre/irgo/README.md

 ...*a group is a set of clusters whose shadows are contiguous*

 **4. Perform group life-and-death analysis**
-*whether black can live (with territory or seki), white can kill, etc*
+*whether group can live (with territory or seki), or opp can kill, etc*
  foreach group do
 ...make boardcopy
 ...fillup rest of zboard with black stones
-*easy for a machine; in video simulations i manually fillup with alternating black and white to save time*
+...*in video simulations i manually fillup with alternating black and white*
 ...poke 2 eyes in rest of zboard; endofgame:= false
 ...until endofgame do
 ......for onmove = {black, white} do